 Asheville offers an amazing choice of dining options from gourmet worldly presentations to down-home country delights.
 Almost all are independently owned.
 These are a few of our favorites but we have a host of others to suggest at the lodge.
 Nearly all of the restaurants offer casual dining, but reservations are recommended for weekends to ensure you can enjoy your favorite spot.
-We’re happy to offer suggestions and make dinner reservations for you during your stay.
+We’re happy to offer suggestions and help you make dinner reservations during your stay.

 - Limones – An all together different world of Mexican/Californian Cuisine, Downtown.
 828-252-2327.

 - Rezaz – Contemporary Mediterranean Cuisine, Biltmore Village.

 - Chestnut – New American eatery for seasonal bites & homemade treats in restored 1920s digs with a full bar.
 Downtown 828-575-2667.

 - Posana – Contemporary American cuisine featuring local ingredients served in a chic space with a patio--Dedicated Gluten Free Kitchen, downtown.
 (828) 505-3969.

 - Salsa’s – A funky, innovative blend of Caribbean flavors, downtown.
 828-252-9805